OpenCommonSense/CommonSensePortalSite/docs/benchmarks/benchmarks.md

 ## Multiple-Choice Tasks

 <!-- You can use this google sheet: https://docs.google.com/spreadsheets/d/1vJUwjFA_HRvzRI3ULSWXS7rLbHriJj5bTYSUiG4Iixo/edit?usp=sharing
- and then conver it to markdown by https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ -->
+ and then convert it to markdown by https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ -->

 The task format for multiple-choice (**MC**) tasks for commonsense reasoning is as follows.